 “Magnetoception: a sense which allows an organism to detect a magnetic field to perceive direction, altitude or location.”

-Magnetoceptia is a series of performances and installations in which self constructed antenna-based costumes pick up electromagnetic fields and other invisble phenomenas
+Magnetoceptia is a series of performances and installations in which self-constructed,

-and a visualization of physical phenomenas that primarily appear to be invisible for the human gaze.
-Extensions of our rudimentary animal senses are being developed to make those phenomenas perceivable.
+and a visualization of physical phenomena that primarily appear to be invisible for the human gaze.

-The experienced sound is modulated by the positions and movements of the performers, relative to the space and each other.
+The sound is modulated by the positions and movements of the performers relative to the space and each other,